Black History Month at Morley

 Event curator and host Melissa Baksh, says: “It was an honour and a privilege to hear the incredible individuals on the panel speak, from the heart, on their experiences and issues that unfortunately still affect people today.
 I believe my generation are hugely indebted to those who have come before us and the work they have done which means that our journeys are easier than theirs were.
 Despite the indisputable sadness around topics such as racism and police brutality that the discussion brought to the fore, this event was also a celebration – a celebration of music, of community, and of these individuals.”

 We would like to thank our panellists: Edward George, June Reid, Lynda Rosenior-Patten Professor William ‘Lez’ Henry, Markie aka Jah Lingwa and Melissa Baksh for bringing this important discussion and musical celebration together.
-Thanks also to Voices Radio for supporting the event – anyone who missed out will be able to listen to the conversation via broadcast on Voices Radio at a later date.
+Thanks also to Voices Radio for supporting the event – anyone who missed out will be able to listen to the conversation below.